vegaprotocol/well-known/README.md

 ### Proofs
 Link to [signed messages](#how-to-sign-a-message) on websites and social media accounts to associate them with the oracle.
 Each proof is verified by a panel of repo admins.

-You are welcome to submit any kind of proof.
+Oracle providers are welcome to submit any kind of proof.
 Common proofs include:

 - **Twitter**\
 Link to a tweet containing the Twitter username as a signed message